-He was named as an NL All-Star, while the card has a great shot of Rose in a batting pose, along with a facsimile auto found at the bottom.
+He was named as an NL All-Star.
+The card has a great shot of Rose in a batting pose, along with a facsimile auto found at the bottom.

 One explanation for the high asking price for this card can be found when looking at the coloured corners.
-The Red and yellow is especially susceptible to showing off any nicks or dings, instantly lowering the value depending on the grade selected.
+The Red and yellow is especially susceptible to showing off any nicks or dings.
+It will instantly lower the value depending on the grade selected.

 2. 1971 Topps Pete Rose #100 (eBay)

 The 1971 Topps set is another that is famed due to a variety of strong design choices.

 For example, the thick, black background makes it instantly recognisable, while showing off any and every flaw imaginable.

 You’ll find a facsimile copy of his autograph printed along the bottom of the card.
 It helps it to stand out compared to others released during the period.
 (In many ways, it’s a prototype of the 1975 card seen above.)